tk42/tk42.github.io/A simple script to fetch all wheels of your target Python dependency packages to transfer to the S3 bucket.md

 So it's tough to resolve it manually obviously.
 So my idea was a web service to get all wheels of dependencies of a package name when you input.
 That server should connect to the Internet (thus, it can be a web server) and also the server fetches all packages after your request.
+This server should work on Python and it should be the same platform/version of your target library and your environment.

+Also since my office admits to connecting to AWS S3, the service would be better if the dependencies packages are uploaded to AWS S3 after fetched.

+I gave permission to my S3 and IAM, then the service seems to be good so far.